Juan321654/heroku_sequelize_postgres_sqlite_sample/README.md

 5. `heroku ps:scale web=1`

-6. test locally to see everything is working so far `heroku local web`
+6. test locally to see everything is working so far `heroku local`

 8. `heroku run bash` to see files are uploaded > `exit`